wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-command-line-tools.en.md

 ---
-title: BUFR command line tools
+title: Working with BUFR data
 ---

-# BUFR command line tools
+# Working with BUFR data

 !!! abstract "Learning outcomes"
-    In this practical session you will be introduced to some of the BUFR command line tools included in the **wis2box-management** container.
+    In this practical session you will be introduced to some of the BUFR tools included in the **wis2box-api** container that are used to transform data to BUFR format and to read the content encoded in BUFR.

     You will learn:

     - how to inspect the headers in the BUFR file using the `bufr_ls` command
     - how to extract and inspect the data within a bufr file using `bufr_dump`